jeffreyzhanghc/Allsto_Doc/README.md

----
-description: >-
 Welcome to the official documentation site for AllsTo which aims to provide universal payment infra for global SMEs.
-AllsTo provides a unified yet flexible payment interface for web3 application with broad coverage on fiat and crypto payment methods
+AllsTo provides a unified yet flexible payment interface for web3 application with broad coverage on fiat and crypto payment methods.
----

 # Welcome to AllsTo